-A few weeks ago, I was standing in line for an iced tea at a coffee house.
-Just as I was about to give my order, the cashier said, “Excuse me,” then looked at someone behind me and said, “Fred, do you want the usual?”
+A few weeks ago, I was waiting in line for an iced tea at a coffee house.
+Just as I was about to give my order, the cashier said, “Excuse me,” then looked at someone standing behind me and said, “Fred, do you want the usual?”

 A guy three people behind me said, “Yes,” and the cashier nodded, then turned back to me.

 I’m sure in her mind she thought she was giving me great customer service; she had acknowledged me and helped her regular customer.

 What she didn't realize was that she made the common mistake of giving a regular customer preferential treatment over a new customer.
 That’s the opposite of what you want a customer experience to be and is one of the reasons customers don't return.

 Treating regulars better than first-timers is one of the top customer service experience mistakes.

 What did it cost that business?
 I would never return, and I’m sure those two people behind me wouldn’t feel like returning either.
 When you haven’t done the hard work of treating your new customers just as well - if not better - than your regulars, you develop a core group of customers that doesn’t grow.
 You are more exposed to your loyal customers' behaviors as they move away or a competitor enters the market.

 To help you and your crew better understand customer service experience mistakes, here are 6 more retailers make:.

 Leaving a customer to answer the phone.
 It takes a lot of time and effort to greet a stranger in a way that lets them open up to you and allows you to become a trusted advisor.
 Leaving them after you have established this trust breaks that bond.

 What does it cost you?
 The higher your average ticket, the more this costs you because customers revert back to thinking they have to go it alone.
 Then you have to start over to reignite their feeling of trust in you.
 If you don’t return, you either lose the add-on or you lose the sale entirely.